This section covers the following topics:

 The bundled RSA provider is automatically registered with the Java Cryptographic

-Architecture framework as part of the static initializer of the PluginClassLoader
+Architecture framework as part of the static initializer of the PluginClassLoader.

 Java 2 SDK, Standard Edition v 1.3 introduced fine-grained access control based on "codesource" and "protection domain," as described below: